The Chiastic Structure of the Kingdom Parables

 — Matthew 13:13-15

 Mark uses the word forgiven in contrast with healing in the Matthew account.

 And hearing they may hear and not understand;

 Lest they should turn,

-Healing and forgiveness are one in the same to Jesus as was displayed in the healing of the paralytic, when he the man is brought to Jesus by his four friends through the roof of another's house, Jesus is criticized by the religious rulers for declaring the man forgiven rather than healed.
-Jesus reply to them was that there was no difference between healing and forgiveness as was revealed in the following questions.
+Healing and forgiveness are one and the same to Jesus, as was displayed in the healing of the paralytic when the man is brought to Jesus by his four friends through the roof of another's house.
+Jesus is criticized by the religious leaders for declaring the man forgiven rather than healed.
+Jesus' reply to them was that there was no difference between healing and forgiveness as was revealed in the following questions.

 The first occurrence of the number 13 occurs when Lot is taken captive.